mfreema5/NHST/rough-draft.md

+# Finding practical applications for significant results

-# Introduction &ndash; Confusing "Significant" and "Important"
+# Introduction &ndash; Confusing "significant" and "important"

 In the management research literature, it is important to understand that in the term &ldquo;statistically significant,&rdquo; the word &ldquo;significant&rdquo; doesn't mean the same thing as &ldquo;important.&rdquo;  When a correlation result from a regression analysis is described as &ldquo;statistically significant&rdquo;, it means that the probablility that the result is an accident of random variation has been precisely determined, and that the chances are lower than some defined minimum.

 That defined minimum is identified by &ldquo;alpha;&rdquo;, also called the &ldquo;confidence level.&rdquo;  E.g., a confidence level of 95% is the same as &alpha; = 0.05, or &ldquo;p<.05&rdquo;, and means there is a 5% chance of error.
 So, a statistically significant result, at a 95% confidence level, has a 5% or less probablity of being incorrect.

+For a regression analysis, reporting that a result is &ldquo;statistically significant&rdquo; means that the proposed correlation can be shown to exist in the data.

+Statistical significance tests determine “whether the phenomena that researchers observe are caused by sampling error (accidentally picking unrepresentative subjects) or ‘real’ effects” (McCloskey,1995).
 For a regression analysis, reporting that a result is &ldquo;statistically significant&rdquo; means that the proposed correlation can be shown to exist in the data.
 However, it says nothing about how important that correlation is.
 A correlation which is statistically significant is not necessarily significant in importance.

 >Concern about the statistical significance of effects (whether they exist at all) has tended to preempt attention to their magnitude. ...
 Although not unrelated, the size and statistical significance of effects are logically independent features of data from samples.
 Yet many research reports, at least implicitly, confuse the issues of size and statistical significance, using the latter as if it meant the former.
 (Cohen and Cohen, 1975, p6)